 “Šakotis” is a traditional Lithuanian pastry, also known as “tree cake” or “branch fork cake”, and is the quintessential Lithuanian cult dessert.
 The name tree cake hardly suggests what a culinary work of art it is. Šakotis is made from a dough consisting of butter, sugar, eggs, flour and cream.
 This dough is then poured in layers onto a rotating cylinder or roller that spins over an open fire.

 The dough flows down, forming thin layers that gradually wrap around the cylindrical core.
-This process is repeated until the cake reaches the desired height and resembles the shape of an upside-down tree or branch fork.
-During baking, Šakotis develops a golden brown crust that is crisp and sweet, while the inside of the cake is soft and tender.
-The elaborate production of this cake requires skill and patience, and Šakotis is often the centerpiece at festive occasions.
+This process is repeated until the cake has reached the desired height and resembles the shape of an upturned tree or a forked branch.
+During baking, Šakotis develops a golden-brown crust that is crispy and sweet, while the inside of the cake is soft and tender.
+The elaborate production of this cake requires skill and patience, and šakotis is often the centerpiece of festive occasions.

 Lithuanian honey

 Honey is something very special for Lithuanians.
-And there are even historical reasons for this, because Lithuania was the only area in Europe where honey functioned as a kind of secondary money for a long time.
-The peasants here could even pay their taxes to their liege lord with honey!
-The often still untouched nature, high quality standards and the great variety of flowers ensure the high quality of the honey.
-Lithuanian honey is used not only as a sweetener, but also in traditional Lithuanian cuisine for desserts, pastries and various dishes.
+And there are even historical reasons for this, as Lithuania was the only region in Europe where honey long functioned as a kind of second currency.
+Farmers here could even pay their taxes to their feudal lord with honey!
+The often untouched nature, high quality standards and the large variety of flowers ensure the high quality of the honey.
+Lithuanian honey is not only used as a sweetener, but also in traditional Lithuanian cuisine for desserts, pastries and various dishes.

 Lithuanian bread